Chile Eboe-Osuji

+Prior to his work with the International Criminal Court, he was the Legal Advisor to the United Nations High Commissioner for Human Rights in Geneva.
+He also served at various times as a senior prosecutor at both the International Criminal Tribunal for Rwanda and the Special Court for Sierra Leone.

 Early life and education

-Eboe-Osuji was born in Anara, Isiala Mbano, Imo State, Nigeria, on 2 September 1962.
+Eboe-Osuji was born in Anara, in what is now Isiala Mbano, Imo State, Nigeria, on 2 September 1962.
 He obtained his bachelor of laws degree from the University of Calabar, Nigeria, master of laws degree from McGill University, Montreal, Quebec, Canada, and doctor of laws degree from the University of Amsterdam, the Netherlands.

 Career

 Eboe-Osuji was called to the Nigerian Bar in 1986 and practised briefly there.
 After obtaining his master of laws degree from McGill in 1991, he worked as a barrister in Canada, having been called to the Bar in Ontario and in British Columbia in 1993.

 From 1997 to 2005, Eboe-Osuji worked at the International Criminal Tribunal for Rwanda as prosecution counsel and senior legal officer to the judges of the tribunal.
 From 2005 to 2007, he worked in Canada as a barrister and law lecturer.
 Working for the Special Court for Sierra Leone as senior prosecution appeals counsel in 2007/08 and returning to the ICTR from 2008 to 2010 as Head of Chambers, he became the Legal Advisor to the United Nations High Commissioner for Human Rights Navi Pillay in 2010, and held a cross-appointment as the principal prosecution appeals counsel at the Special Court for Sierra Leone, in the case of Charles Taylor, the former President of Liberia.
 He has authored two books and numerous law journal articles in international law.